What is a good pension pot to have by retirement?

 Start Today

-Too many people think ‘I’ll start tomorrow’ when saving for retirement or ‘I’m too young to worry about it.’
+Too many people think, ‘I’ll start tomorrow’ when saving for retirement or ‘I’m too young to worry about it.’
 No matter how young you are or how little you have to save right now, do it.
-Every dollar you save today is worth more tomorrow and the earnings keep compounding.
+Every dollar you save today is worth more tomorrow, and the earnings keep compounding.
 The more you wait, the less you’ll have.

 Final Thoughts

-1 thought on “What is a good pension pot to have by retirement?”
+One response to “What is a good pension pot to have by retirement?”

-Leave a Comment
+Leave a Reply